Asynchronous Messaging Primer

 Retrieving a message is normally a destructive operation.
 When a message is retrieved, it is removed from the queue.
 A message queue may also support message peeking.
 This is a nondestructive receive operation that retrieves a copy of a message from the queue but leaves the original message on the queue.
 This mechanism can be useful if several receivers are retrieving messages from the same queue, but each receiver only wishes to handle specific messages.
 The receiver can examine the message it has peeked, and decide whether to retrieve the message (which removes it from the queue) or leave it on the queue for another receiver to handle.

-For example, a Windows Azure storage queue is typically used to communicate between roles running as part of the same Windows Azure cloud service.
+For example, an Azure storage queue is typically used to communicate between roles running as part of the same Azure cloud service.
 A Service Bus queue is more suited to use in large-scale integration solutions, enabling disparate applications and services to connect and communicate.
 Service Bus topics and subscriptions extend the capabilities of message queuing to enable a system to broadcast messages to multiple receivers.

 Basic Message Queuing Patterns

 Distributed applications typically use message queues to implement one or more of the following basic message exchange patterns:

 - One-way messaging.
 This is the most basic pattern for communicating between a sender and a receiver.
 In this pattern, the sender simply posts a message to the queue in the expectation that a receiver will retrieve it and process it at some point.